How to Lay Brick Pavers: A Comprehensive Guide

 4. Apply the Sand Layer:

-• Spread a 1-inch layer of coarse sand over the compacted gravel.
-This sand layer helps to level the surface for the pavers.
+• Spread a 1-inch layer of coarse sand over the compacted gravel to level the surface for the pavers.

-• Use a screed board to level the sand, ensuring an even surface.
+• Use a screed board to ensure the sand is even.

-• Avoid walking on the leveled sand to maintain its evenness.
+• Avoid walking on the leveled sand to maintain its smoothness.

 What Techniques Ensure a Long-Lasting Brick Paver Installation?